-Massive winter storm spawns severe weather threat across Gulf Coast, Deep South, tornadoes possible
+Massive winter storm spawns severe weather threat across Gulf Coast with possible tornadoes

-The primary severe weather hazard will be wind gusts in excess of 60 mph, as well as a low-end tornado threat for parts of the Gulf Coast.
+The other primary severe weather hazard will be wind gusts in excess of 60 mph.

 HISTORIC WINTER STORM BLASTS PLAINS WITH SNOW, ICE AS 245 MILLION ACROSS 40 STATES BRACE FOR MAJOR DISRUPTIONS